wbroach/luca1/README.md

 To recompile:

-### Shoutouts
+## Shoutouts & Attribution
 Special thanks to [emacsformacosx.com](https://emacsformacosx.com/) for hosting an Emacs distribution that allowed me to write this interpreter (initially) on a 9-year-old busted Macbook.

+luca1 is an implementation of Robert Nystrom's [Lox programming language](https://www.craftinginterpreters.com).